7.5ml Sugar Syrup

 25ml Fresh Lemon Juice

-1 Egg White or 3 Dash Mrs Betters Bitters
+1 Egg White or 3 Dashes Ms Better’s Bitters

-Add all ingredients to a cocktail shaker and add cubed ice.
-Shake hard for 10 seconds.
-Strain into a rocks glass with cubed ice.
-Garnish
+Add all ingredients to a cocktail shaker, add cubed ice and shake hard for 10 seconds.
+Strain into a tumbler glass over cubed ice.

 Dry shaking is an expert bartender trick.
 To dry shake is to shake the ingredients of a cocktail without ice.
 Typically you would then follow this immediately with a “wet shake” with ice.